 Completed in-depth reviews with their recommendations for service improvement, must be approved by the Overview and Scrutiny Committee.
 Once approved, scrutiny reports are sent to Cabinet and/or to the relevant external body for decision and implementation.
 The Overview and Scrutiny Committee, or relevant Panel, then monitors the implementation of the recommendations agreed by Cabinet and requests update reports (at 6-12 months and 12-24 months post completion) to ensure the desired outcomes have been achieved.

 Scrutiny topics are chosen having regard to:

-- Council priorities as set out in the Corporate Plan;
+- Council priorities as set out in the Borough Plan;

 - Government policy and new legislation which identifies additional or changed duties or powers;